Kingerthanu/Python_FTM_PDF_Parser/README.md

   # For PDF Reading And Text/Image Extraction Using PyMuPDF.
   pip install --upgrade pymupdf

-  # For Handling Image Manipulation In The Code.
+  # For Handling Image Manipulation.
   pip install --upgrade Pillow

   # For Extracting Tables From PDFs Using Tabula.